The Tiny House Project: A Collaboration Between The Upcyclist & The Bower

-I posted this story a while back but have refreshed it because so many people are getting interested in tiny houses at the moment.
+I posted this story a while back, but have refreshed it because so many people are getting interested in tiny houses!
 James The Upcyclist builds all sorts of things with recycled materials.
-This project is the Tiny House prototype, in conjunction with The Bower Reuse and Repair Centre in Marrickville, Sydney, made mostly from recycled materials n 2014.
+This project is the Tiny House prototype, in conjunction with The Bower Reuse and Repair Centre in Marrickville, Sydney, made mostly from recycled materials in 2014.

 The tiny house movement is a social and architectural movement that advocates simple living in small spaces.
-Although well established in the USA, the idea is just beginning to gain momentum in Australia.
-Many people see tiny house living as an antidote to the exorbitantly high cost of housing and the culture of consumerism.
-While small homes are nothing new, the emerging “movement” has created an architecture and community all of its own.
+Although well established in the USA, the idea has begun to gain momentum in Australia.
+Many people see tiny house living as an antidote to the increasingly high cost of housing and the culture of consumerism.
+While small homes are nothing new, the movement has created an architecture and community all of its own.

-The Tiny House Project is an experimental build.
-It is a collaboration between The Upcyclist (AKA James Gallelty) and The Bower Reuse and Repair Center, James and friends providing the design and construction know-how and The Bower providing the recycled materials.
-The idea has been to build a small living space out of recycled materials and along the way expose Sydneysiders to the Tiny House concept and demonstrate what can be done with second hand materials.
-It is a brilliant concept and I adore this house.
+The Tiny House Project was an experimental build with James and friends providing the design and construction know-how and The Bower providing the recycled materials.
+The idea was to build a small living space out of recycled materials and along the way expose Sydneysiders to the Tiny House concept, demonstrating what can be done with second hand materials.

-James was able to use upwards of 95% recycled materials which is fabulous.
-These came mainly from The Bower, as well as donations from Tiny House supporters, curbside finds and other salvage yards.
-The materials range from fence palings as exterior trimming, to Tasmanian Oak cupboard doors which have been upcycled into the desk and shelving.
+James was able to use upwards of 95% recycled materials which came mainly from The Bower, as well as donations from Tiny House supporters, curbside finds and other salvage yards.
+The materials range from fence palings as exterior trimming, to Tasmanian Oak cupboard doors which were upcycled into the desk and shelving.
 The small deck is made from pallets and the Western Red Cedar doors and window were treasured finds at The Bower.
-This may give you some inspiration and ideas for projects you can do in your “normal” sized home too!

-The “Tiny” was auctioned on 20 September, coinciding with The Bower’s 15th Anniversary Celebrations with proceeds from the sale split between The Bower and The Upcyclist.
-James is using his share to fund the start-up of a business building tiny houses from recycled materials.
-I can’t wait to see where this ends up.
+The “Tiny” was auctioned to coincide with The Bower’s 15th Anniversary Celebrations with proceeds from the sale split between The Bower and The Upcyclist.
+James used his share to fund the start-up of a business building tiny houses from recycled materials.

 Photos – all photos by Alicia Fox